NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 ) <plt:bench_single>

 @plt:bench_gpu shows how the runtime depends on the coarse and fine discretizations when using multithreading on the GPU.
 The dependence of the runtime's order of magnitude on the coarse discretization (left) is shown to be linear for all fine discretizations.
+More specifically, an increase of coarse discretization by a factor of eight leads to the runtime increasing by a factor of ten, approximately.
-Additionally, nearly all fine discretizations yield similar results.
+Additionally, nearly all fine discretizations yield similar results meaning that the runtime is mostly insensitive to the fine discretization.

+#pagebreak()
-The dependence of the runtime's order of magnitude on the fine discretization (right) is such that for small discretizations, there is little change while larger discretizations yield accelerating runtime magnitudes.
+Continuing with @plt:bench_gpu, the dependence of the runtime's order of magnitude on the fine discretization (right) is such that for small discretizations there is little change, while larger discretizations yield accelerating runtime magnitudes.
-Additionally, the length of the runtime accelerates with increases in coarse discretization.
+Additionally, the curvature of each coarse-discretization-contour with respect to the fine discretization increases with the coarse discretization.
+In other words, $Delta^2 tau \/ Delta N_cal(F) Delta N_cal(G) > 0$.

 #figure(
   caption: [The runtime of the PA depends heavily on the coarse (left) and fine (right) discretizations.],